Transforming your biggest financial asset

 A 35-year-old physician earning $300,000 annually, planning a 30-year career, may have current human capital valued at ~$5,000,000.

 Without financial assets, when human capital is depleted, there’s no means to fund one’s lifestyle.
 In light of this, individuals and families must determine how to convert wages into future financial capital effectively.
 Determining when to spend, save, borrow, or seek protection is vital for maximizing your human capital’s potential throughout your lifetime.

 Traditionally, net worth tracks financial asset growth and debt reduction over time for individuals.

 Net Worth = Assets – Liabilities

-In recent years, economists have advanced this concept of net worth to recognize the significant value human capital (a major asset) can have for individuals early in their career.
+Economists now recognize the substantial value of human capital for individuals early in their careers, reshaping net worth concepts.
 However, there are many obstacles that can impede one from transforming human capital into other financial assets.
 Wages can be fully spent if savings are not set aside for your future.
 Illnesses can reduce or impair human capital before it has been transformed to another financial asset.

 In Part II of this article, we will apply these concepts so you can harness the full potential of your human capital.

 “Success is not a random act.
 It arises out of a predictable and powerful set of circumstances and opportunities.”Malcolm Gladwell, Outliers: The Story of Success